 I recently upgraded a 2012 MacBook Pro with a new SSD, and I was blown away by the results.
-The computer was basically unusable before the upgrade - it took several minutes to boot (I wish I had timed it).
+The computer was nearly unusable before the upgrade - it took several minutes to boot (I wish I had timed it).
 It also wasn’t uncommon to wait multiple minutes for a program like Safari to launch.
+(Although once it finally started, it wouldn’t be too bad to do something simple like surf the web.)
 Apparently (based on online message boards, YouTube, etc.), lots of older MacBooks suffer from really slow responsiveness when running newer versions of macOS.
 The problem can be fixed pretty easily by replacing the OEM hard drive with an SSD - after the fix, the MacBook Pro boots in under 20 seconds and launches programs almost instantly.

 Fortunately, this is easy to fix with a simple hard drive upgrade.
 Disk I/O on an SSD is more than 100 times faster than a 5400 RPM hard disk, so replacing the disk with an SSD makes all the performance problems due to disk I/O go away.
-The other components in the system have no problem keeping up, so the system shows huge performance improvements simply by upgrading the hard disk.
+The other components in the system weren’t the bottleneck, so the system shows huge performance improvements simply by upgrading the hard disk.